alexieyizhe/shopify-toronto-waste-lookup/README.md

 ### A Learning Experience
-I had a lot of fun working on this challenge, and I definitely improved a lot and learnt some new skills even from the few days that I worked on this project.
-I learned how to work with local storage as well as dived more in depth and expanded my understanding of the new React Context API.
+I had a lot of fun working on this challenge, and I definitely improved a lot and learnt some new skills despite the short time spent working on this project.
+I learned how to work with local storage as well as expanded my understanding of the new React Context API.

-I definitely did a lot of Googling, Stack Overflowing, and head scratching, but it was a great experience 😁 I even think this tool could be usable if the Toronto Waste Wizard Database did not already have a web interface!
+I did a lot of Googling, Stack Overflowing, and head scratching, but it was a great experience 😁  I think this tool could even be usable if the Toronto Waste Wizard Database did not already have a web interface.
 Thanks for putting up the challenge, Shopify!

 ### Development
 #### Setting up

 - Use `git clone` to clone this repository.
 Alternatively, download the source code.
 - Make sure required dependencies have been installed using `npm install`.

 #### Development and testing

 - Execute:
-  - `gatsby develop` to view site in development mode with hot reloading enabled.
+  - `npm run dev` to view site in development mode with hot reloading enabled.
+  - `npm run test` to run all tests in the Jest test suite.
+  - `npm run test:update` to run all tests in the Jest test suite and update all snapshot tests.
+  - `npm run prettier` to reformat all files that are in violation of the prettier styling rules.
+  - `npm run prettier:check` to verify if any files are violating the prettier styling rules.

 #### Building for production